goposky/layer7-cicd/README.md

 Also, once installed, in Docker preferences, disable the "Start docker when you log in" option.
 - You have a valid CA API gateway developer license

-#### Note
-Most of the steps listed below involve using a command-line terminal.
+Note: Most of the steps listed below involve using a command-line terminal.
 The commands listed here were written and tested in a `bash` terminal.
 If you are using a non-bash terminal (for example, the Windows command prompt), use the equivalent commands wherever applicable.

 #### Setup
 This section describes preparatory steps which need to be done one time.